On Direct Estimation of Density Parameters and Hubble Constant for $\Lambda$CDM Universe using Hubble Measurements: Formalism

 where $R_{\mu \nu}$ is Ricci curvature tensor, $R$ is Ricci curvature scalar, $g_{\mu \nu}$ is metric tensor, $T_{\mu \nu}$ is energy-momentum tensor, $G$ is universal gravitational constant and $c$ is the velocity of light in vacuum.

 The Friedmann-Robertson-Walker (FRW) line element, in spherical coordinate system, can be expressed as

-where $dl^{2}=d\theta ^{2}+\sin ^{2} \theta d \phi ^{2}$.
-In Eqn.~\ref{FRW}, $r , \theta , \phi$ are comoving co-ordinates.
-Scale factor of the universe is defined by $a(t)$ and the curvature constant is denoted by $k$.
+where $r , \theta , \phi$ are comoving co-ordinates. the scale factor of the universe is defined by $a(t)$ and the curvature constant is denoted by $k$.
 Zero value of $k$ defines the spatially flat universe.
-Positive value of $k$ represents that universe is closed and negative value of $k$ signifies that universe is open.
+Positive value of $k$ represents that the universe is closed and negative value of $k$ signifies that the universe is open.